Modular vs Non Modular Power Supplies: Which One Should You Buy in 2026

 PSU compatibility is one of the most overlooked factors when choosing between a modular or non modular power supply.
 Even a high-quality PSU can cause problems if the cables or connectors do not match your system requirements.

-Most modern desktop PCs follow the ATX standard, which defines how power supply units connect to motherboards, CPUs, graphics cards, and storage devices.
+Most modern desktop PCs use the ATX standard, which defines the connectors for power supply units, motherboards, CPUs, graphics cards, and storage devices.
 While wattage and efficiency ratings get attention, ATX power supply cables determine whether everything actually works together safely.

 Core ATX Power Supply Cables You Must Understand